 The Micarta handle offers a lot of grip to users in all conditions.
 As for the blade itself, users need to be aware that it may rust or corrode if not looked after, the 1095 high carbon steel is an excellent option for overall durability but needs some TUF- Cloth to ensure that the blade itself is cared for.
 If you don’t apply this, you might find that it does rust and get damaged over time, weakening the overall structure.

 The ESEE 6P also made it high onto our list of the best survival knives and there’s a reason for that.
 This is a well-balanced, high-quality product by a reputable knife maker.
 We would happily recommend almost any knife in the ESEE fixed blade range, but why not start by looking at this one.
 You won’t regret it.

 Having worked and played with many fixed blade knives, it is nice to occasionally find something that you have never seen or used before.
 The Ka-Bar BK-22 Becker Companion Fixed Blade Knife is one of those knives that you don’t see around every day and it has many features that few people actually know about when they see it.

 It has been constructed from 1095 steel and when treated correctly or looked after, it will be really durable and withstand quite a lot of punishment.
 The steel for this blade has been coated to make it more resistant to the elements and it will last through the battering that we see when things are left or even used in wet conditions.

 The 5.25-inch blade is more than enough for sculpting and working through those tough bushcraft materials.
 In total, the knife is around 10.5-inches long, which is not too long to cause carrying discomfort.
-This also leaves ample space for your hands to feel the ergonomic touch that has been added for the handle.
+This also leaves ample space for your hands to feel the ergonomic touch that has been added to the handle.